IHP-GmbH/IHP-Open-PDK/README.md

 * MOS/HBT Measurements in MDM format
 * Project Roadmap Gantt chart

+## Contributing

+Thank you for considering contributing to IHP Open Source PDK project on GitHub!
+To get started, please fork the repository and create a new branch for your contributions.
+Whether you're interested in code improvements, bug fixes, feature additions, or documentation enhancements, your input is invaluable.
+Please ensure your code adheres to [GitHub coding standards](https://github.com/git/git/blob/master/Documentation/CodingGuidelines) and accompanies appropriate tests.
+Please see the [Contributing file](CONTRIBUTING.md) for additional details.
+We appreciate your support and look forward to collaborating with you!

 # About IHP

 **The IHP is a non-university research establishment institutionally funded by the German federal and state governments and a member of the Leibniz Association.**